-Following the announcement that a scientific trial of electrofishing for razor clams will be authorised (under Article 43 of EC Regulation No. 850/98), Marine Scotland met interested fishermen, representative bodies, and businesses in order to discuss the areas that might be appropriate for the trial fishery.
+Following the announcement that a scientific trial of electrofishing for razor clams would be authorised (under Article 43 of EC Regulation No. 850/98), Marine Scotland met interested fishermen, representative bodies, and businesses in order to discuss the areas that might be appropriate for the trial fishery.
 The meetings concluded with proposals for 11 sites, including areas in the Solway Firth, the Firth of Clyde, the Minches, the Western Isles and the Firth of Forth.
-Following these discussions, interested environmental organisations were invited to a meeting to discuss the trial and its design.
-Notes of these consultation meetings are available here.
+Following these discussions, interested environmental organisations were invited to a meeting to discuss the trial and its design and notes of these consultation meetings are available online.

 Razor clam surveys were undertaken over the summer of 2017 in the Clyde and the Sound of Harris.
-The final survey report has now been published and can be viewed here.
+The final survey report has now been published.
 During the trial Marine Scotland will look to build information about stock abundance across all the areas, with stock assessments carried out on a rotational basis.

 During the trial a limited number of fishing vessels will be issued with a derogation to permit the harvesting of razor clams, in restricted areas, using electrofishing gear.
 Trial participants will be subject to new controls in terms of catch and effort limits, but also to ensure that the fishing gear used does not move outside specified parameters.
 The application process and the terms under which the trial will operate were developed with a range of public bodies including the Health and Safety Executive, the Maritime and Coastguard Agency, Food Standards Scotland and SNH.